THE BRETTON WOODS MONETARY INSTITUTE & FESTIVAL

 Andi Feron, Scholar & Activist

-Dylan Suagee, Cherokee poet, writer, thinker
+Dylan Suagee, Cherokee poet, writer

 Elaine Kain, Servant-Leader, Trustee of The Center for American Studies

 Sagaligesgw, Mi’kmaq Elder, Grandmother, Medicine Woman and Wisdom Keeper

 Andy David, Entrepreneur